travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 You can perform additional steps when your build succeeds or fails using  the `after_success` (such as building documentation, or deploying to a custom server) or `after_failure` (such as uploading log files) options.
 In both `after_failure` and `after_success`, you can access the build result using the `$TRAVIS_TEST_RESULT` environment variable.

-The complete build lifecycle, including three optional deployment steps and after checking out the git repository and changing the the repository directory, is:
+The complete build lifecycle, including three optional deployment steps and after checking out the git repository and changing to the repository directory, is:

 1. `before_install`
 2. `install`